getoutreach/clientxtsdk/docs/sdk.md

 In case of an addon, the creator will call authorize() function after user-provided content.
 Outreach users will briefly see a popup being loaded and immediately closed after a very brief period.

-An important implementation detail of this function is that before a popup is shown, sdk will create a cookie called "ctx-sdk-token" where the user identifier will be stored so the addon host can read that value later for [caching tokens](outreach-api.md#caching-the-tokens) implementation.
+An important implementation detail of this function is that before a popup is shown, sdk will create a cookie called "cxt-sdk-token" where the user identifier will be stored so the addon host can read that value later for [caching tokens](outreach-api.md#caching-the-tokens) implementation.